 Having scrutinized the madness surrounding the death of President Kennedy, it seemed inevitable, perhaps, that Oliver Stone would turn his attention to Nixon.

-The film opens with the break in at The Watergate building and goes on to document his strange relationships with his staff, his growing secrecy (paranoia), obsessive recordings of conversations in his office and over the phone, which he obsessed over, and which in the end, caused his downfall.
+The film opens with the break-in at The Watergate building then documents his strange relationships with his staff, his growing secrecy (paranoia), recordings of conversations in his office and over the phone, which he obsessed over and which, in the end, caused his downfall.

-Nixon, played by Anthony Hopkins, was portrayed as a brilliant, if strange (paranoid) man, slowly succumbing to his delusions induced by all the scheming he had done to obtain high office, and by the conviction that others were now scheming against him.
+Nixon, played by Anthony Hopkins, was portrayed as a brilliant if not a strange (paranoid) man, slowly succumbing to his delusions induced by all the scheming he had done to obtain high office and by the conviction that others were now scheming against him.

 While that story was entirely fictional, 12 days after the movie’s release, a nuclear disaster occurred at 3 Mile Island.
-Not only that, but it soon became clear that the nuclear plant had been breaching their own safety procedures for a number of months.
+Not only that, but it soon became clear that the nuclear plant had been breaching its own safety procedures for several months.
 Operators repeatedly manually overrode the faulty cooling systems, which should have been impossible to do.

-The parallels between the movie and the ‘incident’ were chilling.
-The incident no doubt helped the film’s success, with both its stars – Jane Fonda and Jack Lemmon – being nominated at the 1980 Oscars.
-Unfortunately for The China Syndrome, that was also the year of Kramer vs Kramer and Apocalypse Now, and while nuclear meltdown is interesting, it just can’t compete with a ‘three sided’ love story or ‘the horror’ of Marlon Brando in eye makeup.
+The parallels between the movie and the “incident” were chilling.
+The incident no doubt helped the film’s success, with both its stars—Jane Fonda and Jack Lemmon—being nominated at the 1980 Oscars.
+Unfortunately for The China Syndrome, that was also the year of Kramer vs. Kramer and Apocalypse Now, and while a nuclear meltdown is interesting, it just can’t compete with a “three-sided” love story or “the horror” of Marlon Brando in eye makeup.

-John Le Carre is best known for his spy novels, but when he wrote The Constant Gardener, he shifted his focus to the pharmaceutical industry, only to find the machinations of such companies every bit as brutal as any secret service.
+John Le Carre is best known for his spy novels, but when he wrote The Constant Gardener, he shifted his focus to the pharmaceutical industry to find the machinations of such companies every bit as brutal as any secret service.